 CBOs need to verify customer eligibility; customer reluctant to share information.
-Unqualified customers receive kits.
-Use approved list of government-funded programs as qualifiers for program.
-Use PPL Electric low-income qualified customer list.
-For those not receiving a government program, provide income application verification.
+Unqualified customers receive kits. funded prog program.
+Use PPL Elec qualified cus For those no government t receiving a program, provide

-income application verification
+• ication verification

 process.

 PPL Electric will engage a CSP to deliver this turnkey program.
 The CSP will be expected to develop a program plan that includes outreach to hard-to-reach low-income seniors.
 Additionally the CSP will be expected to engage PPL Electric customers who qualified for WRAP but were not able to participate because they were not able to obtain landlord approval.